 As kids we desperately wanted to stop hurting, AND get our needs met.
 So we made every effort to please them & minimize the damage they could do us, but nothing we did worked

 Our ‘failure’ left us with 2 conflicting states:

 • Hating ourselves: We concluded that something was profoundly wrong with US – we weren’t smart enough, attractive enough, perfect enough…. to have an impact on the adults

 • Hating them: We did/do in fact love our parents very much – no matter how they treated us.
-However, years of abuse & neglect took their toll, building & building our helpless rage, which we had to deny
+However, years of abuse & neglect gave taken their toll, building & building our helpless rage, which we had to deny.

 NEXT: Fear of Responsibility (Part 2)